Jesc06/Single-Page-Crud/README.md

 # About View
 This view includes a form to add data to the database and a table that shows the data saved.
-### First, here’s the code for inserting data into the database using the POST method.
+### First, here’s the code for adding data into the database using the POST method.
 ![Step 1](AddDataToDatabase.png)